leotaku/flycheck-aspell/README.md

 # flycheck-aspell

-## IMPORTANT NOTICE

-This repository now also contains the `flymake-aspell` package, which is what I currently use for spellchecking.
+**NOTE:** This repository now also contains the `flymake-aspell` package, which is what I currently use for spellchecking.
-Documentation regarding said package can be found in its `.el` file.
+Documentation regarding said package can be found inside the `flymake-aspell.el` file.

-However `flycheck-aspell` should still remain usable for the foreseeable future.
+Both packages should remain usable for the foreseeable future.

 **NOTE:** Both `flycheck-aspell` and `flymake-aspell` now require at least [GNU Aspell 0.68.8](http://aspell.net/man-html/ChangeLog.html) for spell-checking Markdown buffers.
 This is because GNU Aspell added a new filter for Markdown syntax but does not support a graceful fallback when filters are not available.